mysql-otp/mysql-otp/README.md

 Since the LGPL is a set of additional permissions on top of the GPL, both license texts are included in the files [COPYING](COPYING) and [COPYING.LESSER](COPYING.LESSER) respectively.

-We hope this license should be permissive enough while remaining copyleft.
-If you're having issues with this license, please create an issue in the issue tracker!